 Having firmly established that a reliable net pay definition refers to the take-home salary after taxes and deductions, let’s take a more in-depth look at gross pay.

-When hiring for a position, it’s standard practice to list the gross amount, which is also commonly referred to as a “base salary,” as it excludes any additional incentives or benefits.
-However, why is this standard practice?
+When hiring for a position, it’s standard practice to list the gross amount, which is also commonly referred to as a “base salary” as it excludes any additional incentives or benefits.
+But, why is this standard practice?

-Well, there are a couple of valid reasons.
-For one thing, the gross figure is higher and, therefore, likely more attractive to candidates.
+There are a couple of reasons.
+For one, the gross figure is higher and therefore likely to be more attractive to candidates.
 However, the main reason is that, unlike gross salaries, net figures can vary significantly even between workers on the same pay scale.
-If you only listed a net pay definition, economic-savvy applicants would be quick to point this out and question your deductions.
+If you only listed a net pay definition, economics-savvy applicants would be quick to point this out.

 Ultimately, stating gross pay figures in salary descriptions and allowing employees to control their net earnings by making their own financial decisions about additional contributions and deductions is the best way to create transparency and trust in your payroll system.

-Payroll and taxation are heavily regulated, and you can face hefty penalties if your records are incomplete or you make incorrect salary payments or tax submissions.
-With that in mind, it’s a good idea to maintain up-to-date documentation that states clearly how much money you’ve paid, how often, and to whom.
+Payroll and taxation are heavily regulated, so it’s a good idea to maintain up-to-date documentation that states clearly how much money you’ve paid, how often, and to whom.